 The Problem: The usability evaluation process requires the engagement of experts to conduct it, and there is a shortage of such experts.
 The process is expensive and some companies do not have the financial capacity to sustain this evaluation.
 Additionally, web technologies evolve very quickly and are rapidly deployed.
 Therefore the availability of funds to finance usability and usability evaluation of the web sites being developed plays a crucial role within web development.

 How To Avoid It: If your client is willing to pay for their site to be evaluated by a usability professional, then this is not a problem you should worry about.
 The sad reality is that you will encounter very few clients (if any) who can afford $22,000-$40,000+ for a usability evaluation.
 Don’t get me wrong here.
 I am not arguing about price but about what your average client can afford.
 So, the only solution is for you to ensure that designated personnel within your company keep abreast with the latest developments in the field of usability.
-Additionally, some good tools that facilitate remote usability testing are also available.
+Additionally, some inexpensive good tools and techniques that facilitate testing are also available.
 Some of them are actually being advertised in the sidebar of this page so you might want to check them out.
 It is up to you on devising methods so as to fund the investment for research and costs associated with usability testing (such as licenses).
 You may opt for transferring the entire cost on your client, or absorb part of it.
 The idea here is that today, usability testing is more possible and can be conducted with a lower budget than in the past and the result is obviously far better than doing nothing about it.

 As stated earlier on, the objective of this post is to highlight the main issues that can contribute towards the development of web sites with poor usability.
 The list of problems is by no means exhaustive and the order in which they are being presented here is subjective.
 For instance you might argue that time is more of a limiting factor than money and you can be right too.
 The aim of this post is ultimately one of creating awareness, so that you understand the main reasons why web sites with poor usability are still being developed and, more importantly, get an insight of how you can avoid facing the same mistakes.